Car-720/Java-Tic-Tack-Toe-Project/README.md

 # Java-Tic-Tack-Toe-Project
-This is a weekend project for me to build up my portfolio
+This is a weekend project for me to build up my portfolio.
+I was following a tutorial on YouTube
 <h1>Features</h1>
 <div>
 <ul>